SHIVSB/append_to_zshrc/readme.md

 # append_to_zshrc

-`append_to_zshrc` is a simple Python script that allows you to easily add custom Git aliases (or any other aliases) to your `.zshrc` file.
-You can install the script globally and use it from anywhere to streamline your Git workflow by adding pre-defined aliases.
+`append_to_zshrc` is a simple script that allows you to easily add custom (or any other info) to your `.zshrc` file.
+You can install the script globally and use it from anywhere to streamline your workflow by adding pre-defined aliases.

 ## Features